 This centralized denial team is not a fresh concept.
 However, very few organizations reach the pinnacle of what is possible.
 Instead, they may have:

-- Centralized denial management staff lack the necessary experience to successfully navigate denied claims.
+- centralized denial management staff who lack necessary experience to successfully navigate denied claims

-- A denials management “task force” is used in place of a truly centralized team.
+- denial management task force in place of a truly centralized team

-- Formal training, even if provided, lags the pace of employee turnover.
+- lack of formal training that even if provided lags the pace of employee turnover

-In order to successfully manage denials, it is imperative that providers invest in a denials team with diverse experience.
+To successfully address the denial management process, it is imperative that healthcare organizations invest in a team with diverse experience.
 The ideal team would consist of individuals with expertise in case management, coding, revenue integrity, patient access, billing, and physician documentation.
-Those individuals would all report to the same team with one person overseeing communication, work flow, and reports.
+Also, they would all report to the same team with one person overseeing communication, work flow, and reports.